Darkness and light. Their daily and seasonal dance mirrors our own movements in and about the two realms.

 Yet we know that fellow humans in past times suffered and endured much worse than what we are living through today.
 How did they hold onto hope in the midst of difficulty?
 As do we, they saw the sun rise in the morning and scatter the darkness.
 The daily cycle of darkness and light infuses the human soul with life and hope because it affirms the possibility of change within the larger frame of stability.
 Such is our hope: life goes on, large-scale chaos doesn’t rule, each day holds the potential of a new start.

 And now the spring sun coaxes the blooming of wildflowers as the days lengthen.
 The seasonal darkness of winter has faded away and the flowers gracing my yard – bluebonnets and poppies – reflect in a transformed state the invigorating light that called them forth.

 Soon I will hold my granddaughter again and we will both smile for a camera in front of the bluebonnets and poppies.
 Captured will be a perfect picture of light, flourishing beauty, and vulnerable grace.
 Our hope for the future is yet alive as the light continues to shine.

 T. Carlos “Tim” Anderson – I’m a Protestant minister and Director of Community Development for Austin City Lutherans (ACL), an organization of fourteen ELCA (Evangelical Lutheran Church in America) congregations in Austin, Texas.
 I’m also the author of There is a Balm in Huntsville: A True Story of Tragedy and Restoration from the Heart of the Texas Prison System (Walnut Street Books, 2019).

-Check out my new author website: http://www.tcarlosanderson.com.
+Check out my author website: www.tcarlosanderson.com.